 ACM TechNews - SIGCHI Edition is a sponsored special edition of the ACM TechNews news-briefing service focused on issues in Human Computer Interaction (HCI).
-This new service serves as a resource for ACM-SIGCHI Members to keep abreast of the latest news in areas related to HCI and is distributed to all ACM SIGCHI members on the first Wednesday of every month.
+This service serves as a resource for ACM-SIGCHI Members to keep abreast of the latest news in areas related to HCI and is distributed to all ACM SIGCHI members the first Tuesday of every month.

 ACM TechNews is a benefit of ACM membership and is distributed three times per week on Mondays, Wednesday, and Fridays to over 100,000 ACM members from over 100 countries around the world.
 ACM TechNews provides timely coverage of established and emerging areas of computer science, the latest trends in information technology, and related science, society, and technology news.
 For more information on ACM TechNews and joining the ACM, please click.

 The Interactions mobile app is available for free on iOS, Android, and Kindle platforms.
 Download it today and flip through the full-color magazine pages on your tablet or view it in a simplified low-bandwidth text mode on your phone.
 And be sure to check out the Interactions website, where you can access current and past articles and read the latest entries in our ever-expanding collection of blogs.

 AI-Based Video System Helps Seniors Stay Safe and Independent

 October 25, 2018